 Telecourses, or TV classes, combine video lessons, with study guides, textbook readings, written assignments and traditional on-campus testing.
 Contact with the instructor during the course may include telephone calls, mail, personal conferences, and an on-campus orientation.
 Telecourse lessons use several different viewing options including, online video streaming, cable television, video rentals, DVD purchase, and checkout through the PCC Libraries.
 For more information, check out the Distance learning options website.

 TeleWeb courses, or TVWEB, are a combination of Telecourse and a Web course.
 TeleWeb lessons are delivered in video format just like a Telecourse, in addition to lessons, communication, quizzes, and other course content on the Web.
 Read more about both the Web and Telecourse options to better understand what is involved in the TVWEB courses.

 Classroom + Web

 Classroom + Web, or CLWEB (as they are designated in the course schedule), are delivered in a variety of formats that combine classroom-based instruction with online instruction, therefore reducing the time spent in the classroom.
 Participation in classroom and online sessions is required, but the actual number of classroom sessions varies by class.
-For details about a specific CLWEB class follow the online link to the Course Information Page which is linked from the class listing in the PCC Online Schedule.
+For details about a specific CLWEB class follow the online link to the Course Details page which is linked from the class listing in the PCC Online Schedule.